-Between 1835 and 1871 a Mr John Davey lived in the chapel as lighthouse keeper raising a family of 14 children.
-The chapel was also used as a reading room and a laundry.
-Since then it remained much neglected until 1962 when it was restored by the Rotarians of the town.
+Around 1849 Mr John Davey began living there as lighthouse keeper with is laundress wife Elizabeth raising a family of 14 children.
+John died in 1870 but the family lived there until 1871when the family moved down to the Quay.
+The chapel has also been used as a summer reading room but e then it remained much neglected until 1962 when it was restored by the Rotarians of the town.

-Note that St Nicholas Chapel is accessed by a sloping path.
-Whilst it is accessible by wheelchair the ascent and descent can be strenuous.
+Access is by a sloping path, it is accessible by wheelchair but the ascent can be strenuous.